prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md

 ```

 This concludes the match making part of the tutorial.
-Now your players will be matched and a challenge will be started and initialised ready for the game to take part.
+Now your players will be matched and a challenge will be started and initialized ready for the game to take part.
 Next tutorial will walk you through getting the players to take turns and use their cards.